Alan Vincent Michaels' art & other stuff

 Getting an "author" reference is the next best thing, IMHO!

 John Kovaleski, a wonderful friend and comic strip creator, asked if he could use my name in his September 19, 2004 strip.
-He needed an "author's name" and said I had the right one.
+He needed an "author's name" and said I had the "perfect name."

 I told him, "Of course!"